ivlin/neeva_ext_sub/README.md

 ![screenshot](./examples/example.png)

- 1. Download the files and unzip them
+ 1. Download the files.
+Unzip if downloaded as a zip file
  2. Go to chrome://extensions (or the appropriate extension location for any chrome-based browser)
  3. Turn on **Developer mode** in the top corner
  4. Click **Load unpacked**